Waterford Historical Society (Connecticut) official seal.

 Waterford Historical Society (CT)

-In the true spirit of Thanksgiving, PLEASE remember to bring a non-perishable food item to donate to the Waterford Food Bank!
+In the true spirit of Thanksgiving, visitors were so generous, remembering to bring a non-perishable food item to donate to the Waterford Food Bank!

-The event is free and open to the public.
+The event was free and open to the public.
 Donations to the Waterford Historical Society are gratefully accepted!

 Harvest to Hearth: Thanksgiving in 1850s Waterford